stevenocchipinti/blog/src/content/travel/2011-singapore-kuala-lumpur/2012-01-07-day-11-pewter-factory-eagles-monkeys-and-fireflies.md

 ---
-title: Day 11 - Pewter factory, Eagles, Monkeys and Fireflies
+title: Day 11
+subtitle: Pewter factory, Eagles, Monkeys and Fireflies
 description: Today was a long day!
 We had planned a day tour from about 2:00 PM to take us out to watch some eagle feeding, see and feed some monkeys an...
 pubDate: "Jan 07 2012"
 source: https://sinkul2012.stevenocchipinti.com/2012/01/day-11-pewter-factory-eagles-monkeys.html